lewistan1/PivotLab/README.md

 ## 🚀 Setup Instructions

+1.Source all the components
-1. Install the required Arduino libraries
+2. Install the required Arduino libraries
+3. 3D print the 3D model
-2. Wire all hardware according to the pin configuration
+4. Wire all hardware according to the pin configuration
+5. Download all the header files
-3. Flash the firmware to the ESP32
+6. Flash the firmware to the ESP32
-4. Power the system using a **stable external supply**
+7. Power the system using a **stable external supply**
-5. Navigate the interface using the rotary encoder

 ---